saltyorg/docs/docs/reference/rclone-manual.md

 </details>

 Make a note of that prefix; you will use it in the next two steps.

+!!! info
+    There is nothing special about that prefix; it is ten random characters.
+IT's not tied to *you* literally.
 When you reload this page, the prefix will change.
 That's fine.
-It's generated every time the page loads.
 The specific prefix doesn't matter; just pick one and use it.

 <details>
 <summary>Why do I need this?</summary>